Planet: Reducing our Impact

 Protecting Public Health and the Environment

 We seek to meet and exceed all regulatory requirements for environmental performance through our robust environmental management system.
 Another important part of the company’s environmental system is the management and corrective action for high-risk incidents.
 The company’s management system emphasizes the importance of reporting and learning from potential incidents, as well as active incidents, using the Root Cause Failure Analysis (RCFA) methodology.
-During 2023, 91% of level 3 incidents and high potential near misses were analyzed with RCFAs, and corrective action recommendations were communicated across the region.
+During 2024, 73% of level 3 and higher incidents were analyzed with RCFAs, and corrective action recommendations were communicated across the region.

 Children play in a public water fountain